robbert-vdh/yabridge/README.md

 ninja -C build
 ```

-This will produce four files called `yabridge-host-32.exe`,
+This will produce a second plugin host binary called `yabridge-host-32.exe`.
-`yabridge-host-32.exe.so`, `yabridge-group-32.exe` and
-`yabridge-group-32.exe.so`.
-Yabridge will detect whether the plugin you're
+Yabridge will detect whether the plugin you're trying to load is 32-bit or
-trying to load is 32-bit or 64-bit, and will run either the regular version or
+64-bit, and will run either the regular version or the `*-32.exe` variant
-the `*-32.exe` variant accordingly.
+accordingly.

 ### 32-bit libraries